KenKundert/nestedtext/doc/basic_syntax.rst

 Inline strings are the string values specified in inline dictionaries and lists.
-They are somewhat constrained in the characters that they may contain; nothing that might be confused with syntax characters used by the inline list or dictionary that contains it.
+They are somewhat constrained in the characters that they may contain; nothing that might be confused with the syntax characters used by the inline list or dictionary that contains it.
 Specifically, inline strings may not contain newlines or any of the following characters: ``[``, ``]``, ``{``, ``}``, or ``,``.
 In addition, inline strings that are contained in inline dictionaries